Choosing the Right Cable TV and Internet Packages for You

 Negotiate the Best Deal

-Until recently, lack of choice was one of the biggest problems associated with choosing a cable provider.
-If a single cable company owned all of your local communication lines — and you don’t like that company — you couldn’t simply choose a different cable provider.
+Until recently, a lack of choice was one of the biggest problems associated with choosing a cable provider.
+If a single cable company owned all of your local communication lines and you don’t like that company, you couldn’t simply choose a different cable provider.
 You could either become a customer of that cable provider or choose a different type of service.

 XFINITY became the brand name for Comcast’s digital TV, internet and phone services after a 2010 rebranding.
-The rebranding proved successful; by 2016, Comcast reported more than $50 billion in yearly revenue.
+The rebranding proved successful as Comcast reported annual revenue of $109 billion in 2019.

 The XFINITY X1 Double Play is Comcast’s bundle that includes both TV and internet services.
 It includes access to the XFINITY Wi-Fi network, allowing you to get internet access on a mobile phone without using your data allotment in many locations.
-The bundle starts $89.99 per month for the first year, but your price may be higher if you lease your modem from Comcast.
+The bundle starts $79.99 per month for the first year.
+However, your price may be higher if you lease your modem from Comcast or choose an internet download speed higher than 200 Mbps.

 Charter Spectrum Intro

-With its 2016 acquisition of Time Warner and Bright House, Charter became the third largest TV provider in the U.S. Charter Spectrum is available in many of the nation’s major metropolitan areas, including New York, Detroit, Honolulu, Atlanta, Reno, Los Angeles and Seattle.
-Spectrum’s availability will expand to include more rural areas as the network grows.
+With its 2016 acquisition of Time Warner and Bright House, Charter became the second-largest broadband provider and the third-largest TV provider in the U.S. Charter Spectrum is available in many of the nation’s major metropolitan areas, including New York, Detroit, Honolulu, Atlanta, Reno, Los Angeles and Seattle.
+As the network grows, Spectrum’s availability will expand to include more rural areas.

 Charter Spectrum Bundle